Walter Baade

 (1893-1960)

-Walter Baade, a German national working in the United States during World War II.
+Walter Baade was a German national working in the United States during World War II.
 Baade was prevented from working in the war effort, at the same time other scientists were required or volunteered to do so, leaving telescope time at the California Institute of Technology's great 100-inch refracting telescope on Mount Wilson to Baade.

 The Cepheid variables became "standard candles" for astronomers, used to calculate the distances to many objects out beyond the "local group" of galaxies